Do Tulips Need a Lot of Water? Tulip Water Requirements

 Water After Planting

 After planting, tulips, like many other flowering plants, must keep their soil moist with water.
 To kickstart their development, bulbs of any kind need water, but tulips require a particularly careful balance of the two.
-They can’t develop without water, yet tulips don’t like having their feet wet quite as much as we do.
+They can’t develop without water, yet tulips don’t like having their feet wet as much as we do.

 Watering Procedure